jacobpm/edison/python/README.md

 ```

 The first line adds the source of the `libmraa` repository to the
-package manager source list, and then the second one updates the existing
+package manager source list, the second one updates the existing
-[opkg](https://en.wikipedia.org/wiki/Opkg) packages, and then the last one
+[opkg](https://en.wikipedia.org/wiki/Opkg) packages, and the last one
 installs the `libmraa` package.

 ### Python Dependencies

-The next step is to install the Python dependencies that we will need for
-running the code examples on the Edison board.
+The next step is to install the needed Python dependencies for running the examples on the Edison board.

 **NOTE:** When dealing with Python dependencies and versions, it is good practice
 to create an isolated Python environment for each application we are